 Let me pause here to be clear about two things so that moving forward you can understand where I am coming from with parts of this story.

-TWO: I do NOT know for sure, as deemed by a medical professional, whether my kids had/have PANDAS, as I did not take them to a specialist to get an official diagnosis.
-But, here’s what I do know and why I didn’t take it so far as to officially find out if their symptoms stem from PANDAS or from something else: The closest doctor doesn’t take our insurance and starts with a consultation fee of $1,200.
+TWO: It took me a long time to get a diagnosis because at that time (4 years ago now), the closest doctor didn’t take our insurance and starts with a consultation fee of $1,200.
 The next closest doctors are in adjoining states and have long waiting lists.
-I have no idea if they take our insurance.
-From what I understand from people who have seen these doctors (at least the two in the adjoining states) is that they treat using long term antibiotic use, among other treatments.
+From what I understand from people who have seen these doctors (at least the two in the adjoining states) is that they treat using long-term antibiotic use, among other treatments.
 This is NOT a way I would ever use to treat my children; this is Raising Natural Kids, after all.
 Antibiotics destroy the gut and I really feel that the gut plays a role in the symptoms of these syndromes.
 In addition, my children have been on the antibiotics for strep throat itself and I feel that they did worse in terms of PANDAS symptoms when on them (at the time they were too young to agreeably take the natural remedies successfully used for treating strep, such as raw garlic and cayenne pepper).
 I am NOT trying to say that parents who treat with antibiotics are wrong; if antibiotics are what works for their kids when nothing else does, then that’s progress over what these kids deal with on a daily basis.
 For me and my kids though, it’s not what I choose to use after researching and seeing great results with natural options that are doable for kids.
 As far as my children go, both have or did have (depending on the child I am talking about) symptoms of PANDAS during and after having strep throat.
 Their symptoms could not be explained away.
-To this day I am not sure that what my son is dealing with is related to PANDAS or not.
-I do believe that my daughter had PANDAS, but because of what I had already known, I was able to treat it quickly and it completely resolved.
+We did eventually get an official diagnosis for my daughter, but because of what I had already known, I was able to treat it quickly and it completely resolved.
+Edited 4/19 -This post was the beginning of my daughter’s journey.
+In actuality, it took 2 years to completely heal her from PANDAS and she has been symptom-free for 2 years now.
+I did do more than what is written in the post to completely heal her.

 That’s when the mama warrior in me came out.
 I mean, how could something clearly abnormal, effecting a major part of her body, her brain, have no known cause and no treatment – come on!
 There were plenty of clues as to what caused hers.
 I wasn’t going to sit around and wait and see for another second.
 That’s when I went into motion to treat her using alternative methods.
 Looking back, I should have started earlier, but I was so overwhelmed at wanting to just get a diagnosis and at helping her get through every day life, that I just didn’t think of it (odd, I know).
 It took that moment of being told to “wait and see” and “there’s nothing you can do,” for me to realize that I didn’t need a diagnosis of anything specific; I needed to at least start treating for what I did know was going on.